-The goal of this section is to establish under what circumstances we can define an unambiguous specify a uniquely defined magnetization on a given surface facet of a 3D crystallite in the context of classical theory.
+The goal of this section is to establish under what circumstances we can specify a uniquely defined magnetization on a given surface facet of a 3D crystallite in the context of classical theory.
 By this, we mean whether a classical knowledge of the microscopic current distribution in the bulk, at the surfaces, and at the hinges is sufficient to assign a unique value of M{\perp} to a given surface facet.
 As noted in the previous section, Eq.
-(2) effectively results in one equation in two unknowns, which prevents an assignment of definite values to $M{\perp}^{\rm L}$ and $M{\perp}^{\rm R}$.
-We therefore need additional restrictions on the possible values $M{\perp}^{\rm L}$ and $M{\perp}^{\rm R}$ may take.
-In this Section, these restrictions will appear in the form of symmetry-induced constraints.
+(2) effectively results in one equation in two unknowns, which prevents an assignment of definite values to M{\perp}^{L} and M{\perp}^{R} .
+We therefore need additional restrictions on the possible values M{\perp}^{L} and M{\perp}^{R} may take.
+In this section, these restrictions will appear in the form of symmetry-induced constraints.
 We first introduce the notation we will be using to describe the actions of the symmetry operations, and subsequently delve into the symmetry analysis of surface magnetization.